What is the prime rate and how does it work?

 A stylish young man with tattoo sleeves working on a computer.

-The prime rate serves as an index banks and credit unions use to set rates on consumer loan products.
-Banks set their own prime rates so what you see reported publicly is an average of some of the largest banks, often surveyed by the Wall Street Journal.
-After the most recent Fed meeting saw a 0.25% drop in the federal funds rate, the average prime rate fell to 7.75% from 8%, where it had been since September 2024.
+Banks set their own prime rates so what you see reported publicly is an average of 70% of the 10 largest U.S. banks, as surveyed by the Wall Street Journal (WSJ).
+After the most recent Fed meeting saw a 0.25% drop in the federal funds rate, the average prime rate fell to 7.5% from 7.75%, where it had been since November 2024.

 Prime Rate